euclidprobe/euclidprobe.github.io/pages/mydoc/01_diybuild.md

 ## Assembly Instructions

 The same PCB is used for both the upper and lower half, and uses
-- 4, 1/4x1/8 axialy polarized magnets,
+- 4, 1/4x1/8 axially polarized magnets,
 - SPDT snap action switch,
 - M2 & M3 mounting screws,
 - and some other random bits and bobs you probably have laying about.

 The parts list specifies a snap action switch.
-Almost any subminature switch will work.
+Almost any subminiature switch will work.
 The circuit only uses the Normally Closed (NC) half of the switch as a momentary pushbutton.
 Testing has shown that other switches of the same package size will work and their repeatability is good enough for use as a Z probe.

 Reliability testing has shown name brand switches to have a standard of deviation of the trigger point on the order of 0.002mm, and no-name aliExpress and ebay generics to be be 0.004mm- a full order of magnitude better than BLTouch and inductive probes and similar variants.
-C&K, Wurth, Honeywell, ZF, Crouzets, Panazonics.
+C&K, Wurth, Honeywell, ZF, Crouzets, Panasonics.
 All will work great as probe switches.

 The operating temperature range of most mainstream switches of this class are 80°C, so theoretically the probe should function in a heated chamber of at least 60°C.